eelcocramer/node-bluetooth-serial-port/README.md

 ### 1.0.3

-* Fixes an [issue on Linux](https://github.com/eelcocramer/node-bluetooth-serial-port/pull/11) where reading from a closes or reset connection would result into a SEGFAULT.
+* Fixes an [issue on Linux](https://github.com/eelcocramer/node-bluetooth-serial-port/pull/11) where reading from a closed or reset connection would result into a SEGFAULT.

 ### 1.0.2